zsparal/api-documentation/source/reference/v2/get-payment.rst

 Retrieve a single payment object by its payment token.

-Please note: we call your webhook when the `payment status changes <guides/payment-status-changes>`, so there's no need to poll this endpoint for status changes.
+.. note:: We call your webhook when the `payment status changes <guides/payment-status-changes>`, so there's no need
+          to poll this endpoint for status changes.

 Parameters
 ----------